geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 http://localhost:8081/#viewer/openlayers/new
 ```

 This page uses the `new.json` file as a template configuration to start creating a new map.
-You can find this file in `web/client` directory for standard MapStore or in the root for a custom projects.
+You can find this file in `web/client/configs` directory for standard MapStore or in `configs/` folder for a custom projects.
 You can edit `new.json` to customize this initial template.
 It typically contains the map backgrounds you want to use for all the new maps (identified by the special property `"group": "background"`).

 If you have enabled the datadir, then you can externalize the new.json or config.json files. (see [here](../externalized-configuration) for more details)